12 Tips to Quit Smoking Pot

 Don’t put yourself in situations where access to the substance is easy.
 This is just going to tempt you more.
 Stay away from external influences that are going to cause you to relapse.
 If you have friends that smoke, but don’t want to quit with you, tell them you are quitting and ask them to not use weed around you.
 They should be more than happy to respect your wishes and help you accomplish your goal.

 10. Join a Program

 You may find that these steps just aren’t enough to push you to quit.
 That’s why people have designed programs to help you quit.
 These programs will give you even greater social support and advice for quitting.

 If you think you can handle it and it suits your goals, reward yourself with quitting by smoking every once in a while.
 Like once every two weeks, or once a month, or even once a year.
 This works well with the tapering method.
 However, you may want to completely quit, in which case you should find another way to reward yourself.
 This way is much more recommended.
 Treat yourself to ice cream, go see a movie, do something that encourages you to continue your good behavior.
 It might even be a good idea to ask someone else to keep track of you and reward you when you are doing well!

 Try everything.
 The more factors you have towards you quitting, the easier it will be.
 Don’t just follow one or two steps, follow as many as possible!
 The more power you put behind your efforts, the easier your efforts will be.
 Quitting weed doesn’t have to be hard, you just have to set yourself up for success.

 If you follow my advice, you should be able to quit with ease!
-If you relapsed, it’s probably because you didn’t want to quit bad enough and you need to re-examine the reasons behind you quitting.
+If you relapsed, it’s probably because you didn’t want to quit bad enough, and you need to re-examine the reasons behind quitting.
 I will repeat myself, you have to want to quit 100% or it won’t work.
 That is the first and most important step.
 All or nothing.
 Good luck!